Learn why knowing your “risk-tolerance level” can help you build your wealth more effectively and efficiently in the coming years…

 You must be aware of the tax code and how it will affect you and your family.
 In addition you must be aware of your rights as a consumer as it relates to credit and all of your financial affairs.

-If you are or will be a victim of identity with the filing of your federal tax return the IRS may issue you an IP PIN (Identity Protection Personal Identification Number) that will in most cases protect your from the fraudulent filing of your federal taxes by identity thieves in the future.
+If you are or will be a victim of identity theft with the filing of your federal tax return the IRS may issue you an IP PIN (Identity Protection Personal Identification Number) that will in most cases protect you from the fraudulent filing of your federal taxes by identity thieves in the future.

 If your social security number has been compromised or you suspect that you are a victim of tax related identity theft, there are steps that you can take including the following:

 File a report with local police

 File a complaint with the Federal Trade Commission (FTC) at www.identitytheft.gov or